TyrWinDev/ai-youtube-idea-generator/README.md

 - **Prompt-Based Title Suggestions:** Input your content idea, and the app will offer several potential titles for your YouTube videos.
 - **Tag Generation:** The app generates a list of tags to optimize your video's visibility and reach.
-- **Made with React (Vite) and CSS:** Built using modern web development technologies to ensure a smooth and responsive user experience.
+- **Built with React (Vite), Tailwind CSS, and CSS:** Utilizing modern web development technologies to ensure a smooth and responsive user experience.

 ## Installation